Sandia Mountains Rock Climbing

 - Turn left on NM 536 (follow signs to Sandia Mountain Ski area), and follow this road for about 14 miles, past the ski area, and finally to the Sandia Crest.

-WARNING: Approaches can be DIFFICULT, as in both strenuous and difficult to find.
-It's not difficult to get lost in this area.
-Should anyone following directions posted on Mountain Project end up lost, feedback on the directions in order to make them more accurate is appreciated.
+- WARNING: Approaches can be DIFFICULT, as in both strenuous and difficult to find.
+It's common to get lost in the Sandia.
+Should anyone following directions posted on Mountain Project end up lost, please edit the routes/area's directions in order to make them more accurate is appreciated.

 - Sandia Rock by Mick Schein (2013, Sharp End Publishing)